U8NWXD/oppia-wiki/Backend-tests.md

     `expected_args` takes a list of tuples, where each tuple contains a group of expected positional arguments.
 The test will assert that the function is called once with each group of expected arguments, in the order in which you specify the groups.
 Note that the order of the arguments within each group must match the order in which the arguments are passed to the function.

     `expected_kwargs` accepts a list of dictionaries.
-Each dictionary specifies keyword arguments as key-value pairs, and the test will assert that your function is called once with each group of keyword arguments you specify, in same order as the dictionaries appear in the list.
+Each dictionary specifies keyword arguments as key-value pairs, and the test will assert that your function is called once with each group of keyword arguments you specify, in the same order as the dictionaries appear in the list.

     If `expected_args` is `None`, then no assertions are made about the positional arguments that the mock function receives.
 The same is true of `expected_kwargs`.